-Special Recommendations III and I
+Special Recommendations III and Special Recommendation I

-43. With respect to SR III and SR I (regarding freezing), it is necessary to review the freezing mechanism for persons listed pursuant to Resolution 1267 of the United Nations Security Council. and make adjustments to ensure that its requirement of acting "without delay", is complied with.
+44. With respect to SR III and SR I (regarding freezing), it is necessary to review the freezing mechanism for persons listed pursuant to Resolution 1267 of the United Nations Security Council, and make adjustments to ensure that its requirement of acting "without delay", is complied with.
 It is also needed: a) to amend The Sanctions National Decree in order to expressly refer to assets jointly owned or controlled by designated persons, terrorists or terrorists organizations with third parties and to incorporate wording to clearly communicate the enforceability of sanctions against the entire asset which is held "in part" by a designated person, terrorist or terrorist organization; b) to provide guidance to all persons and entities with regard to obligations in taking action under the freezing mechanism and c) to incorporate in the FATT Protocols wording to clearly reflect that compliance with these Protocols is mandatory and that breaches of the Protocols can be sanctioned by the Central Bank.
-For this report, the Authorities indicated that the new Penal Code incorporates the recommended actions and it is expected to be complemented by the CCP which has been reviewed by the Council for advice and the Minister of Justice, who is making the adaptation in conformity with the advices received.
-Hereafter it will be submitted again to the Council of Ministers and thereafter to Parliament. .
+For this report, the Authorities indicated that the new Penal Code incorporates the recommended actions and it is expected to be complemented by the CCP which is in review at the Council of Advice.
 There is a need to provide the legal basis or citations of the new Penal Code.
 These Recommendations remain outstanding.

-VI.
+IV.
 Other Recommendations

-44. In the following paragraphs there is a brief update of the actions undertaken by Sint Maarten regarding the other non- Core or Key Recommendations.
+45. In the following paragraphs there is a brief update of the actions undertaken by Sint Maarten regarding the other non- Core or Key Recommendations.
+(For further information please refer to the attached matrix).

-Recommendations 9, 12, 14, 16, 17, 21, 24, 25, 27, 30, 31, 32, 33, 38, 39, Special Recommendations VI, VII, VIII and IX
+Recommendations 2, 6, 7, 8, 9, 11, 12, 14, 16, 17, 21, 24, 25, 27, 30, 31, 32, 33, 34, 36, 38, 39, Special Recommendations VI, VII, VIII and IX